 product enables a waiting room for a particular host and path combination within a zone.
 Visitors are put in the waiting room and provided an estimate of when they will be allowed to access the application, if not immediately available.

-__cfwaitingroom cookie is only used to track visitors that access a Waiting Room enabled host and path combination for a zone.
-Visitors using a browser that does not accept cookies cannot visit the host and path combination while the Waiting Room is active.
-For more details, see .
+__cfwaitingroom cookie is only used to track visitors that access a waiting room enabled host and path combination for a zone.
+Visitors using a browser that does not accept cookies cannot visit the host and path combination while the waiting room is active.
+For more details, refer to .

 __cfruid to support Cloudflare Rate Limiting (previous version)

 __cfruid cookie is strictly necessary to support Cloudflare Rate Limiting products.
 As part of our Rate Limiting solution, this cookie is required to manage incoming traffic and to have better visibility on the origin of a particular request.

 The Rate Limiting Rules product uses a number of techniques for applying rate limits to traffic where multiple unique visitors share the same IP address, such as traffic from behind a NAT.
 These techniques can be enabled by using the

 cf.unique_visitor_id field in the rate limiting configuration.

 _cfuvid cookie is only set when a site uses this option in a Rate Limiting Rule, and is only used to allow the Cloudflare WAF to distinguish individual users who share the same IP address.
 Visitors who do not provide the cookie are likely to be grouped together and may not be able to access the site if there are many other visitors from the same IP address.